ssh-mitm/ssh-mitm/doc/get_started/file_transfer.rst

 Store intercepted files
 -----------------------

-To copy a from a server to the client, following SCP command was used:
+To copy a file from a server to the client, the following SCP command was used:

 .. code-block:: none